top of page

 Atmosphere 3

 GPEC includes three soccer fields and the Cats use the middle field where there is bleacher seating on one side, up above the field of play.
-There are 8 rows of aluminum bleacher seats that put fans up close to the action and offer a nice view of the field with the exception of the first few rows that are obstructed by the wire guard rails.
+There are 8 rows of aluminum bleacher seats that put fans up close to the action and offer a nice view of the field except the first few rows that are obstructed by the wire guard rails.

-The PA announcer gets the crowd hyped during the game but the sound system lacks a little sound quality at times.
+The team's MC gets the crowd hyped during the game engaging with fans, offering prizes to young fans, and reminding them to cheer during pivotal times of the games.
 After each score, two young fans march up and down the sidelines waving team flags colored in green and white.
-There are also 50/50 raffle tickets that are collected by the women’s ultimate team Indy Red.

 Neighborhood 4

-Grand Park is located 20 miles north of downtown Indianapolis in the suburb of Westfield, a sprawling community that is growing quite gradually in recent years.
+Grand Park is located 20 miles north of downtown Indianapolis in the suburb of Westfield, a sprawling community that has grown quite gradually in recent years.
 Grand Park is located near a collection of chain restaurants, hotels, and local restaurants and establishments.

 The best for entertainment may still be downtown Indianapolis, a short 30-minute drive south.
 Options include the Indiana State Museum, Children’s Museum, Canal Walk Indianapolis Motor Speedway Museum, and the neighborhoods of Mass Ave, Broad Ripple, and Fountain Square.